Amazing Paleo Chocolate Cake (gluten-free, dairy-free)

 - 1 cup water

 - 1 tbsp apple cider vinegar

 - 1 recipe Vegan Chocolate Buttercream Frosting

-You can also use two 9-inch cake pans for a two-layer cake (the layers will be thicker).
-Bake for approximately 35 minutes, or until a toothpick comes out clean.
+- You can also use two 9-inch cake pans for a two-layer cake (the layers will be thicker).
+Bake them for approximately 35 minutes, or until a toothpick comes out clean.

 - Remember to make sure your cake is 100% cool before frosting.
 Even the slightest amount of internal heat in the layers will cause the frosting to melt.

 - This is the brand of espresso powder that I use.

 - For substitutions and storing, make sure to read the tips in the post above.

 Recipe originally posted August 2017, but updated to include new information and tips.

 I’m excited to make this cake!
 I recently bought your book and happy to see it has recommendations for best way to freeze/store.
 I’m hoping i can make this cake and freeze some for a later time.
 While i realize once frozen and thawed you cant expect it to be the same, but do you have any suggestions for freezing or do you recommend not trying to freeze at all?